 The selling shareholders may enter into hedging transactions with broker-dealers in connection with distributions of the shares or otherwise.
 In these transactions, broker-dealers may engage in short sales of the shares in the course of hedging the positions they assume with selling shareholders.
 The selling shareholders also may sell shares short and redeliver the shares to close out short positions.
 The selling shareholders may enter into option or other transactions with broker-dealers which require the delivery to the broker-dealer of the shares.
-The broker-dealer may then resell or otherwise transfer the shares under this prospectus.
+The brokerdealer may then resell or otherwise transfer the shares under this prospectus.
 The selling shareholders also may loan or pledge the shares to a broker-dealer.
 The broker-dealer may sell the loaned shares, or upon a default the broker-dealer may sell the pledged shares under this prospectus.

 In effecting sales, broker-dealers engaged by the selling shareholders may arrange for other broker-dealers to participate in the resales.
 Broker-dealers or agents may receive compensation in the form of commissions, discounts or concessions from selling shareholders.
 Broker-dealers or agents may also receive compensation from the purchasers of the shares for whom they act as agents or to whom they sell as principals, or both.
 Compensation as to a particular broker-dealer might be in excess of customary commissions and will be in amounts to be negotiated in connection with the sale.
 Broker-dealers or agents and any other participating broker-dealers or the selling shareholders may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act of 1933, as amended, in connection with sales of the shares.
-Accordingly, any commission, discount or concession received by them and any profit on the resale of the shares purchased by them may be deemed to be underwriting discounts or commissions under the Securities Act.
+Accordingly, any commissions under the Securities Act.
+Because selling shareholders may be deemed to be "underwriters" within the meaning of Section 2(11) of the securities discounts or commissions under the Securities Act.
+Because selling shareholders may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities of the shares purchased by them may be deemed to be underwriting discounts or commissions under the Securities Act.
 Because selling shareholders may be deemed to be "underwriters" within the meaning of Section 2(11) of the Securities Act, the selling shareholders will be subject to the prospectus delivery requirements of the Securities Act.
 In addition, any securities covered by this prospectus that qualify for sale under Rule 144 promulgated under the Securities Act may be sold under Rule 144 rather than under this prospectus.
 The selling shareholders have advised that they have purchased their securities in the ordinary course of business and have not entered into any agreements, understandings or arrangements with any persons, including underwriters or broker- dealers, regarding the sale or transfer of their securities.
-There is no underwriter or coordinating broker acting in connection with the proposed sale of shares by the selling shareholders.
+There is no underwriter or co